darinz/DL/05_CNN/README.md

 - Pre-trained models on large datasets
 - Fine-tuning for specific tasks
 - Feature extraction for new domains

+> **Did you know?**
+>
+> Transfer learning allows you to train high-performing models with less data and computation.

+---

 ## Implementation Considerations